HeisLazi/HeisLazi/README.md

 - **AI-assisted delivery** - coordinating planning and implementation while keeping human judgment in charge of design, architecture and acceptance.
 - **Product restraint and AI-slop elimination** - removing generic AI patterns, unnecessary features, redundant abstractions and visual noise so each product stays focused, distinctive and viable.
 - **QA and verification** - testing, type checks, builds, manual acceptance and security-boundary review.
-- **Backend and platform experience** - integrating application services and deployments with Supabase and Cloudflare.
+- **Backend and platform experience** - integrating application services and deployments with Supabase, Vercel and Cloudflare.

 ## Featured work